Fergarram/research-vault/🗂 Cognitive Research/📝 Cognitive Architecture.md

 ---

+A lot of reasoning behind theories of mind is based on the assumption that thinking is inherited by our human genes.
+I believe that thinking as we know it (using language) is actually an invention as proposed by Daniel Everett.
+Following this idea I think that most of what we consider innate of humans is probably also just inventions.
+This assumption clarifies how we need to prepare a Cognitive Architecture.

+---

 Here's an image on how the architecture might work based on Joscha Bach's presentation on Attention:

 ![[Joscha Bach's Cognitive Architecture of a Human (?).png]]